apkriege/react-express-gcs/README.md

 ## To Start
 1. Open two terminals and navigate to client and server directories respectivley
 2. Run <code>npm start</code>
-3. Login to your gcloud account via the CLI, this will act as the user to connect to GCP
+3. Login to your gcloud account via the CLI, this will act as the user to connect to GCP <code>gcloud auth application-default login</code>

 #### Notes